The four most common tread designs are symmetrical, asymmetrical, directional, and asymmetrical & directional.

 Asymmetrical & Directional Tread

-Asymmetrical and directional tires are designed as a combination of the two tread designs.
+Asymmetrical and directional tires are a combination of the two tread designs.
 This tread pattern is very uncommon and is typically found in the ultra-high performance category.
 These tires can only be mounted one way and will be designated as either right side or left side tires for your vehicle.
 As long as the tires are not staggered, they can be rotated front to back.
 If the vehicle has staggered fitment the tires must remain in the same position for the duration of their life.